target/goalert/README.md

 # GoAlert

 GoAlert provides on-call scheduling, automated escalation, and notifications via SMS and voice to automatically engage the right person, the right way, and at the right time.
-These features allow people to promptly respond to any critical issue so that customer impact is prevented or minimized.

 ![image](https://user-images.githubusercontent.com/23565500/58896528-c1cdb100-86bb-11e9-96f1-a57198ece062.png)

 ## Installation